Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

  ### success criteria

+ • Clear understanding about Arduino, Binary codes, and morse codes
  • Communication between the 2 station Earth and Mars using Morse code;
  • Communication between Mars and the Moon uses Binary code;
  • find a communication system that allow stations to communicate completely using English
  • Keyboard input on each station is limited to 2push buttons.
  • 100W lights are buzzers are available

  2.Desing